daattali/beautiful-jekyll/_posts/2018-9-20-Individual-Project-Proposal.md

 (Source: https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&ved=2ahUKEwidmqCglcvdAhUNVd8KHU4ED5IQjhx6BAgBEAM&url=https%3A%2F%2Fwcma.williams.edu%2Freading-room%2F&psig=AOvVaw088mVqmIMt0B7ElP0He2DT&ust=1537587315483392)

-This will be done through the installation of a large touch screen displaying an online application, inspired by the interior design aspect of the video game The Sims (shown below), where visitors can click and drag 3-D renderings of works from the collection throughout a virtual version of WCMA.
+This will be done through the installation of a large touch screen displaying an online application, inspired by the interior design aspect of the video game The Sims (shown below), where visitors can click and drag 3-D renderings of works from WCMA's collection throughout a virtual 3-D rendering of the museum's floorplan.

 ![The Sims](https://raw.githubusercontent.com/samzgrunebaum/samzgrunebaum.github.io/master/_posts/TS4-2015-03-01-12-56-10-89.jpg)

 (Source: http://simscommunity.info/2015/03/04/sims-4-interior-design-guide/)

+This application allows visitors of all kinds, even visitors to WCMA’s website, to engage with the collection in a personal way and to take a piece of it with them in the form of a saved virtual exhibition that will be tied to their personal account made with the museum website.
+Integrating the application into touch displays in the library will allow visitors to take inspiration from their museum visit without being distracted while viewing the exhibitions themselves.
+The social media aspect of the curation application, where visitors comment on works in the collection and other people’s saved exhibitions, encourages a sense of community based around engagement with the collection while also educating the public on the histories of these storied objects.

 The curation application will serve simultaneously as a museum map, a catalogue of the collection, and a place for interactions between visitors who find connections with specific works.
-The curation application will also be available for use on WCMA’s website.

-This application allows visitors of all kinds, even visitors to WCMA’s website, to engage with the collection in a personal way and to take a piece of it with them in the form of a saved virtual exhibition that will be tied to their personal account made with the museum website.
-Integrating the application into touch displays in the library will allow visitors to take inspiration from their museum visit without being distracted while viewing the actual exhibitions themselves.
-The social media aspect of the curation application, where visitors comment on works in the collection and other people’s saved exhibitions, encourages a sense of community based around engagement with the collection.